josh-yo/giftbox_website/README.md

 👉 [View the website here](https://josh-yo.github.io/giftbox_website/)

 ## 🌿 Branches
-- `main`: The primary source code for development.
+- `main`: The stable branch for production-ready code after testing and validation.
+- `Gift_Website`: The branch for developing and testing new features before merging into `main`.
 - `gh-pages`: The branch used for deploying the static site via GitHub Pages.

 ## ✨ Main Features